rayhanrashed/umich-sociocomp.github.io/_blogs/codemonkeys.md

 </style>

-<p>The cost breakdown reveals several key insights about our system:</p>
+<p>The cost breakdown reveals several insights about CodeMonkeys:</p>

 <ul class="cost-analysis">
-    <li>Our context identification contributes only 15% to total costs by amortizing this scan across multiple downstream samples.</li>
+    <li>Our context identification contributes only 15% to total costs with a high recall.
+A simple linear scan with a small model can be quite effective! </li>

     <li>Generating edits is the most expensive component (60% of costs), primarily due to cache read costs from including codebase context in prompts.</li>

     <li>We reduce costs by separating testing and editing state machines, allowing us to omit codebase context from testing prompts.</li>

-    <li>Selection contributes less than 10% to total costs while significantly improving final performance.</li>
+    <li>Selection contributes less than 10% to total costs while significantly improving final performance (see paper for ablations).</li>
 </ul>

 <style>